 The Capital Adjustment Account absorbs the timing differences arising from the different arrangements for accounting for the consumption of non-current assets and for financing the acquisition, construction or enhancement of those assets under statutory provisions.
-The account is debited with the cost of acquisition, construction or enhancement as depreciation, impairment losses and amortisations are charged to the comprehensive Income and Expenditure Statement (with reconciling postings from the Revaluation Reserve to convert fair value figures to a historical cost basis).
+The account is debited with the cost of acquisition, construction or enhancement as depreciation, impairment losses and amortisations are charged to the Comprehensive Income and Expenditure Statement (with reconciling postings from the Revaluation Reserve to convert fair value figures to a historical cost basis).
 The account is credited with the amounts set aside by the council as finance for the costs of acquisition, construction and enhancement.

 The account contains the accumulated gains and losses on Investment Properties that have yet to be consumed by the Council.
 The account also contains revaluation gains accumulated on Property, Plant and Equipment before 1 April 2007, the date that the Revaluation Reserve was created to hold such gains.
 Note 5 provides details of the source of all the transactions posted to the account, apart from those involving the Revaluation Reserve.

-2020-21 £'000 2019-20 £'000 Balance at 1 April (52,844) (51,349) Reversal of items relating to capital expenditure debited or credited to the Comprehensive Income and Expenditure Statement: Charges for depreciation and amortisation 1,154 1,117 Revaluation (gains)/losses on Property, plant and equipment 958 (155) Changes in fair value of investment properties 321 (539) Donated assets (467) Revenue expenditure funded from capital under statute 2,555 2,734 Amounts of non-current assets written off on disposal or sale as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement - 337 Adjusting amounts written out of the Revaluation Reserve (381) (338) Net written out amount of the cost of non-current assets consumed in the year 4,607 2,689 Capital financing applied in the year: Use of the capital receipts reserve to finance new capital expenditure (660) (405) Capital grants and contributions credited to the comprehensive Income and Expenditure Statement that have been applied to capital financing (2,902) (2,183) Application of grants to capital financing from the Capital Grants Unapplied Account 108 133 Minimum Revenue Provision charge (PFI) (615) (599) Capital expenditure charged against the General Fund (205) (1,130) Balance at 31 March (52,511) (52,844)
+Polonee et 1 April 2021-22 £'000 2020-21 £'000 Balance at 1 April Reversal of items relating to capital expenditure debited or credited to the Comprehensive Income and Expenditure Statement: (52,511) (52,844) Charges for depreciation and amortisation 1.795 1,154 799 Revaluation (gains)/losses on Property, plant and equipment 958 Changes in fair value of investment properties (2,290) 321 Revenue expenditure funded from capital under statute 2,424 2,555 Adjusting amounts written out of the Revaluation Reserve (334) (381) Net written out amount of the cost of non-current assets consumed in the year 2,394 4,607 Capital financing applied in the year: Use of the capital receipts reserve to finance new capital expenditure (1,165) (660) Capital grants & contributions credited to the Comprehensive Income & Expenditure Statement that have been applied to × , capital financing (2,993) (2,902) Application of grants to capital financing from the Capital Grants Unapplied Account 76 108 Minimum Revenue Provision charge (1,176) (615) Capital expenditure charged against the General Fund (1,175) (205) Balance at 31 March (56,550) (52,511)